zhaobenx/Cloud-Computing-Project/README.md

 # Final Project  Data Center and Cloud Computing（ECE-GY 6363）

+Steps of how to setup Hadoop and Spark clusters on AWS can be found in `report/` folder.

 ## Research topic

 Compare Hadoop MapReduce and Spark in several aspects in terms of solving big data problems